An Independent Report on Enrollment, Community, and Fiscal Direction

 The rate of total enrollment decline tells the same story in different terms.
 GPPSS lost approximately 530 students in FY2021, 307 in FY2022, 126 in FY2023, and fewer than 50 in each of the two years since.
 The annual decline in FY2026 is in single digits.

 This finding has direct implications for enrollment projection work.
-Models that project continued steep decline at historical rates are using an input assumption — that the demographic forces driving the decline are ongoing — that the data no longer supports.
+Models that project continued steep decline at historical rates are using an input assumption the data no longer supports: that the demographic forces driving the decline are ongoing.
 The structural rebalancing has largely occurred.
 The question for the district going forward is not how many more students it will lose, but whether it can maintain its current enrollment level and serve a student body of different composition than it was built for.

-The building-level enrollment data from 2010 through 2026 allows the full system to be examined — all nine elementary buildings, including the two that closed — without relying on the narratives that surrounded the decision at the time.
+The building-level enrollment data from 2010 through 2026 allows the full system to be examined, including the two buildings that closed, without relying on the narratives that surrounded the decision at the time.
 What the numbers show is both more precise and more complicated than the headline enrollment decline story.

 | Building | 2010 | 2015 | 2019 | 2021 | 2026 | Change 2019–2026 |